wayneyeye/frontend-nanodegree-mobile-portfolio/README.md

 - 1. Grunt the network-consuming images (pizzeria).
 - 2. Set media query for the stylesheet (print.css) dedicated for printing purpose.
 - 3. Use internal font-family (sans-serif) instead of requesting from google fonts.
+- 4. Minify and inline style.css into html.

 ####Part 2: Optimize Frames per Second in pizza.html